miklevin/MikeLev.in/_posts/2025-11-04-architects-edge-renormalizing-ai-workflow-observable-wins.md

 > But before I show you how to install-nix,
 > I'm going to show you how to **un***install-nix*
-> So come on all you technical Betnicks
+> So come on all you technical Beatnicks

 > This is not like Homebrew
 > Because brew pollutes your machine over time.